jkalter11/Garrys-Mod-Rules-Menu/README.md

-# Install on server
+# Installation Process:
-Server use: Put this into your garrysmod/garrysmod/lua/autorun/client
+Place into your addons folder.
-# Install for yourself only
-For you ONLY: garrysmod/garrysmod/lua